oh-kay-blanket/resume/Kayla_Plunkett_CV.md

 * Negotiated with the Salesforce platform development team to advance the Front End team’s professional growth needs.

-* Mentored five developers to optimize front end SEO and refactor code to meet ADA standards for nine sites and two AWS-powered apps resulting in +28% YoY boost to key pages.
+* Provided technical leadership by mentoring five developers to optimize front end SEO and refactor code to meet ADA standards for nine sites and two AWS-powered apps resulting in +28% YoY boost to key pages.

+* Partnered closely with Product, UX, and Marketing to build, implement and champion a robust design system.

 ### Senior Front End Developer

 __Sally Beauty__
 _2021 - 2022 | Denton, Texas_

-* Implemented an Agile framework, leading to a 40% increase in dev productivity.
+* Implemented a scaled Agile framework, leading to a 40% increase in productivity.

 * As the Front End SME, I owned the delivery of lean, omnichannel optimizations.